AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/typescript.language.rules.md

 - Constants and enums are in UPPER_SNAKE_CASE.

 ## Types
+- Always define explicit types.
+Do it for variables, function parameters and return values.

 ### Type declarations
-- Always define explicit types for function parameters and return values
 - Avoid primitive obsession and define type aliases in its own `*.type.ts` file.
 - Leverage generics for reusable components
 - Use `type` over `interface` for custom data types.